Continuing Education Activity

-- Summarize the importance of collaboration and communication among interprofessional team members to improve outcomes and treatment efficacy for a patient receiving treatment with cetuximab.
+- Summarize the importance of collaboration and communication among interprofessional team members to improve outcomes and treatment efficacy for patients receiving treatment with cetuximab.

 Cetuximab is an epidermal growth factor receptor (EGFR) inhibitor utilized to treat the following:

 - Colorectal cancer, metastatic, KRAS wild-type (without mutation) - Cetuximab improves both overall survival and progression-free survival and preserves quality-of-life measures for patients with colorectal cancer where other treatments have failed.
 There is a limitation of use.
-Patients with a colorectal tumor-bearing mutated K-ras did not benefit from cetuximab, whereas patients with a tumor-bearing wild-type K-ras did benefit from cetuximab.
+Patients with colorectal tumor-bearing mutated K-ras did not benefit from cetuximab, whereas patients with tumor-bearing wild-type K-ras benefited from cetuximab.
 If KRAS mutation in either codon 12 or 13 is detected, then patients with metastatic colorectal carcinoma should not receive anti-EGFR antibody therapy.